fair-acc/gnuradio4/core/README.md

 The prototype implementation of the library is available for review [here](https://github.com/stdgraph/graph-v2).

-This library implementation goes beyond the graph-vertex-edge functionality provided by `std::graph`, and focuses also on the signal-processing related high-performance data-exchange between nodes, scheduling work of each node, and highly-efficient signal-processing within each node.
+This library implementation goes beyond the graph-vertex-edge functionality provided by `std::graph`, and focuses also on the signal-processing related high-performance data-exchange between blocks, scheduling work of each block, and highly-efficient signal-processing within each block.
 Nevertheless, while the `std::graph` proposal is still work-in-progess, it is being used to inspire and develop a clearer picture w.r.t. the design and relationship between the `graph` and `scheduler` classes to keep in line with existing best-practices and -- once P1709 matured and reaches the level as C++ standard -- to retain the option to